Table of Contents

 Imaging modalities and even the Doppler imaging technique are most helpful in evaluating pain of vascular origin, but it has limited use in neurogenic pain.

-Several tests can be used to differentiate between radiculopathy and thoracic outlet syndrome (presented in above table).
+Several tests can be used to differentiate between radiculopathy and thoracic outlet syndrome (presented in the above table).
 There are specific tests for thoracic outlet syndrome also like the Adson test, elevated arm stress test etc.

 Investigations of Acute Neck Pain